dekarpaulvictor/open-institute-frontend-dev-test/README.md

 ```

-2. If you have `yarn` installed, run `yarn start` at the root of the repo and
+2. If you have `yarn` installed, run `yarn` or `yarn add` at the root of the
-   you're good to go.
+   repo to install the app's dependencies.

-   Alternatively, run `npm run start`.
+   Alternatively, run `npm install`.

+3. Run `yarn start` or `npm run start` to run the app.

    The app can be accessed at `http://localhost:3000`